U.S. flag

 Agents/Circumstances to Avoid

-Use of radiotherapy can lead to the development of thousands of BCCs in the radiation field [Strong 1977, Evans et al 1991a] and therefore should be avoided if there are alternative treatments, especially in childhood.
+Avoid unnecessary radiation exposure from the environment, investigative radiology, or radiotherapy treatment.
+Use of radiotherapy can lead to the development of thousands of basal cell carcinomas (BCCs) in the radiation field [Strong 1977, Evans et al 1991] and therefore should be avoided if there are alternative treatments, especially in childhood.
 If the treating team believes that no other treatment modality is possible, radiotherapy should be used through as few skin ports as possible.

 Evaluation of Relatives at Risk

-It is appropriate to evaluate apparently asymptomatic older and younger at-risk relatives (including children) of an affected individual in order to identify as early as possible those who would benefit from surveillance (see Surveillance) for complications of NBCCS (most notably medulloblastoma in children and jaw cysts and BCCs in adults) and avoidance of x-rays and sun exposure (see Agents/Circumstances to Avoid).
+It is appropriate to evaluate apparently asymptomatic older and younger at-risk relatives (including children) of an affected individual in order to identify as early as possible those who would benefit from surveillance for complications of NBCCS (most notably medulloblastoma in children and jaw cysts and BCCs in adults), early treatment, and avoidance of radiographs and sun exposure (see Agents/Circumstances to Avoid).
+Evaluations can include:

-• Molecular genetic testing if the pathogenic variant in the family is known;
+• Molecular genetic testing if the PTCH1 or SUFU pathogenic variant in the family is known;

 See Genetic Counseling for issues related to testing of at-risk relatives for genetic counseling purposes.